PyJobShop/PyJobShop/docs/source/setup/intro_to_scheduling.rst

 Optimizing scheduling problems has been keeping researchers very interested because of the potential time savings, However, since most scheduling problems are classified as NP-hard, obtaining the optimal solution can be extremely difficult.
-There is a variety of proposed methods to solve scheduling scheduling methods, such as heuristics, metaheuristics, and exact algorithms, which include local search, genetic algorithms, and branch-and-cut algorithms.
+There is a variety of proposed methods to solve scheduling problems, such as heuristics, metaheuristics, and exact algorithms, which include local search, genetic algorithms, and branch-and-cut algorithms.

 .. note::